 Singapore is a great place to visit, whatever the season.
 Travelers might feel more comfortable visiting between June and August, when the heat has moderated somewhat, but the pleasant (if humid) weather allows you to plan your visit to coincide with Singapore’s festivals and events.

 Singapore is a tropical country, with hot and humid weather all year.
 (Remember this as you Pack for your Trip to Southeast Asia.)
 Wear loose and light summer clothing when in town.
 If you’re traveling on business, smart casual is often accepted, unless you’re attending a formal business dinner.
 Jackets and ties are still de rigueur for business meetings, with the odd exception here and there.

-- Get up-to-date weather updates in this article: Weather in Singapore.
-Read our list of tips on What to Pack for Monsoon Season Travel in Southeast Asia.
+- Read our list of tips on What to Pack for Monsoon Season Travel in Southeast Asia.

 Singapore Money Matters

 Singapore’s official currency is the Singapore Dollar (SGD), and it is divided into 100 cents.
 Coins come in denominations of 1, 5, 10, 20, 50 cents and 1 dollar, and notes in denominations of S$2, 5, 10, 20, 100, 500, 1000, and 10000.
 The currency of Brunei is also legal tender, with a 1:1 exchange rate.

 US Dollars, Australian Dollars, Yen and Pounds Sterling are accepted at many major shopping centers in Singapore.